 This powerful antioxidant ingredient brightens the skin and lightens those pesky dark patches of pigmentation for more even-toned skin.
+According to Aesthetic Doctor, Dr David Jack (opens in new tab), "Over the counter formulas including vitamin C can also help [reduce acne scarring]."
 It works by inhibiting excess melanin that causes the dark patches left when acne has gone.
 Use it every day on clean skin, underneath your serums or moisturiser to fade dark marks and give skin a natural luminosity.

 Perfect for skin with uneven tone, this 10% vitamin C serum is just as effective as more costly alternatives.
 It will improve discolouration, smooth out texture issues and leave a radiant glow.